michael sayles may 1 – july 4, 2020

 Sayles represents four particular artists from the past.
 He recognizes the Picasso’s and the Matisse’s as painters’ painters, who care about surface and brushwork, notwithstanding the expressions they can conjure upon it.
 The Duchamp’s and the Da Vinci’s have a less painterly approach and practice, something decidedly more graphic, even scientific.

 In the twenty-five collages the artist included in the exhibition, one can divulge into the humour invested in his work and catch the blatant similarities with the paintings and their psychological revelations dealing with his culture, conditioning and identity.

-Born 1968 in the United Kingdom, Michael Sayles lives in Berlin since 1995.
-He graduated from Saint Martin School, London and Rijksakademie, Amsterdam.
+Born 1966 in the United Kingdom, Michael Sayles lives in Berlin since 1994.
+He graduated from Saint Martin School of Art, London; Rijksakademie, Amsterdam and Ecole des Beaux Arts de Paris.
 Selected solo exhibitions include Daniel Buchholz, Cologne 1993; White Columns, New York, 1996; XL xavier laboulbenne, New York, 1997, 1998, 2000; Café des Artistes, Moscow, 2008; xavierlaboulbenne, Berlin, 2012 (with Robert Mapplethorpe).
 His work has been reviewed in The New Yorker, The New York Times, The Village Voice, The Moscow Times and Berliner Zeitung.

 studio visit 8 min film